 Jim has been a Physical Therapist since 1977 after graduating form Marquette University.
 He practiced in multiple hospital systems in Michigan until 1986.
 He moved to Colorado as the Program Director of El Paso County Easter Seals in January 1986.
 In 1987 he became part owner of the Back to Work Clinic in Colorado Springs and became certified in Key Functional Assessments.
 Jim went on to become one of the first Senior Assessment Specialists and has performed over 2,000 assessments.
 He also was in the initial class of computer trained assessment specialists.
 He became an instructor for Key Method and a technical support consultant in 1997.
 He also has extensive background as an expert witness for both the plaintiff and defendant.
 He continues to perform assessments at Rocky Mountain Rehab in addition to his teaching and technical support roles with Key Method.

-Sabrina Davis, Director of First Impressions
+Kayla Snavley, Director of First Impressions

 Tanya is responsible for communication with insurance companies to include collections, denials and claim resolution.
 She is the coordinator for patient accounts and works with patients individually to make payment arrangements and help patients with insurance questions and problems.
 Tanya has over seventeen years experience as a Billing Specialist.
 She is a native of Colorado Springs

 Aetna (only some plans)